-There is also evidence that heart attacks happen more often during or immediately after an acute inflammatory illness, such as flu.
+There is evidence that heart attacks happen more often during or immediately after an acute inflammatory illness, such as flu.

 If you have a chronic heart condition, including heart failure or congenital heart disease, you are recommended to get the flu vaccination.
 If you think you have the flu you should contact your GP as soon as possible for advice.